Crissy Moran: Appearances

 Moran was featured in a 700 Club interview about her life, experience in the adult industry, and her religious experiences.

 Personal life

 Moran has stated that she had a religious upbringing and she was encouraged by her father to not have sex until marriage.
 She stated that the end of her parents' marriage when she was a child resulted in her being a "rebellious teenager".

-She was married in May 2013 to a youth pastor, and lives in Texas.
+In May 2013, she married a youth pastor.
+10 years later, on 1 December 2023, she announced on her Instagram page that they mutually filed for divorce.
+She currently lives in Texas.